adeyinkaadejumo/managed-devices/README.md

 ## Documentation

-API documentation is accessible via `/doc`.
+API documentation is accessible in the browser via `/docs`.

 OpenAPI yaml file is `./public/docs/openapi.yaml`